 Cruise into Belmont Village features classic music along with the classic cars.
 It also offers foods like popcorn, candy floss, and snow cones.
 Visitors are invited to take part in friendly competition, such as having to name as many car parts as possible, for a chance to win a prize.
 In addition to the Cruise into Belmont Village event, many shops in the area are open for business.

-Cruise into Belmont Village is put on in partnership with Waterloo British Car Club.
-The volunteer-driven club boasts members with cars as old as a 1938 Austin 7, a 1948 M.G.
-TC, and a 1953 Rolls-Royce Silver Dawn.
-It is also run by the Belmont Village Business Improvement Area, a group of businesses with the goal of improving the area and drawing more tourism.
-The Business Improvement Area also organizes events such as Christmas in the Village and the Belmont Village Market.
+Cruise into Belmont Village is put on by the Belmont Village Business Improvement Area, a group of businesses with the goal of improving the area and drawing more tourism.
+The Business Improvement Area also organizes events such as Christmas in the Village and facilitates the Belmont Village Bestival.